device-independent/hue-client/README.md

 light.save
 # => false

 # If you choose, you may do this within a single call.
 Calling #save!
+Will raise an exception if there are errors.
-will raise an exception if there are errors. light.save!
+light.save!
 ```